 Any closed or otherwise restricted fishing seasons.

-Would the proposed activity increase fishing effort?
-If yes, describe the extent of the increase.
+If the proposed activity would increase fishing effort, describe the extent of the increase.

 How many proposed fishing days are there within the year for each gear type?

-Is the target species listed as endangered, threatened, or otherwise protected species (under Federal and/or state law; e.g. ESA and/or MMPA, etc.)?
+Is the target species listed as endangered, threatened, or otherwise protected species (under Federal and/or state law; e.g. Endangered Species Act and/or Marine Mammal Protection Act, etc.)?